 Take care if you’re using steam to clean your appliances.
 Steam cleaning your oven door is a great way to get rid of burnt-on grease, but get too much steam inside your oven and you could find yourself in need of a new heating element.

 Not Vacuuming Beforehand

 Vacuuming fabrics loosen ground-in dirt, making it easier to remove and vacuuming flat surfaces keeps your steam mop head cleaner for longer. eSpares tip: Vacuum your skirting boards too to stop dust brushing off onto your floors!

 Don’t forget, steam is hot.
 If you try to steam clean your synthetic leather sofa or brightly coloured curtains you could to your horror find that steam makes them melt or the colours run.
 The first time you steam clean a new area around in your home it’s always a good idea to test the effects of steam first in a small inconspicuous area.

 Not Moving the Furniture

-Yes it’s a bit of a pain to move chairs, lamps and side tables out of the way before steam cleaning your floors, but it saves stopping and starting the job to manoeuvre around them.
+Yes, it’s a bit of a pain to move chairs, lamps and side tables out of the way before steam cleaning your floors, but it saves stopping and starting the job to maneuver around them.
 Take the time to prepare your room for seamless steam cleaning.